cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/assignment1.md

 To test your code, run `ts-node index.ts`.
 Your server should be up and running (if not, debug!) and you should be able to navigate to `localhost:<PORT>/book` where PORT is the port number express is listening for requests on (we usually use `8080`) and specify query/path parameters that give the intended results.

-## Getting help

-If you're stuck, we have [TA office hours](/docs/introduction#when-are-office-hours) every week day so feel free to come and ask questions!
-In addition, you can join the [Piazza](http://piazza.com/cornell/fall2020/info1998section604) and post your question.
-Please make it public if it's just a general question with no code screenshots, otherwise make it private.

 ## Submission

 Please submit to CMS the `index.ts` file in which you've defined your routes by **Thursday 3/11 at 3:59pm**.
 You are allowed max 3 slip days (out of 6 total for all assignments and the final project) per an assignment.